cagricevrim/neptune_final_project/readme.md

 OK, here we go.

-# Drop Seq Data Analysis
+# DropSeq Data Analysis

 ## Introduction and Goals

-The goal of my project is to answer the question, What is...?
+The goal of my project is to sort out and make some meaning out of DropSeq Single Cell Sequencing Data.
+First the quality control of the reads will be performed and reading errors will be discarded.
+Following that, transcriptomic data coming from thousands of cells will be sorted according to their barcodes so the transcriptome of individual cells will be gathered.
+Then the cells will be clustered according to their transcriptome and the identity of the clusters will be assessed depending on the presence of marker genes.

-The methods I will use to do this are...
+The methods I will use to do this are..

-The data I will use are (my own data/ data publicly available at YYY/ simulations)
+Since the data available are enormously big, I'll use simulations.

 ## Methods